 Investment Rating: 8.5

-Reggie Jackson's definitive rookie card heralds from 1969 and was released by Topps.
-In 1969, Topps was at the height of their experimenting with different product tests.
-As a result, in addition to his iconic card from the base set, he also has a handful of oddball cards from the same year including: Topps Super #28, Sports Illustrated #7-07, Deckle Edge Black and White #9, as well as releases from Milton Bradley and Rawlings.
+Reggie Jackson's definitive rookie card heralds from 1969 Topps Baseball.
+At the time, the card make was at the height of their experimenting with different product tests.
+As a result, Jackson also has a handful of oddball cards from 1969.
+These include Topps Super #28, Topps Deckle Edge Black and White #9, as well as releases from Milton Bradley and Rawlings.

 Reggie Jackson Rookie Cards

 The Reggie Jackson rookie card features a rather stoic looking, posed image of the young Oakland outfielder.
 The design of the card showcases a photo from the midriff up that highlights the classic flannel vest worn by the A's at that time.
 The easily identifiable team and player name in yellow, are utilized in a way that only slightly obscures the image.
 A classic set from a classic decade in baseball, this is easily one of the most desirable cards from the era.